Local community information

 http://www.portphillip.vic.gov.au/about_your_council.htm

-Port Phillip Heritage Centre is at 195 Bank Street, South Melbourne, and contains resources to help you trace local history, family history.
+The Emerald Hill and Heritage Centre, 195 Bank Street, South Melbourne, contains resources to help you trace local history, family history.

 The library service also runs guided walks and has copies of self-guided walks of interest in the local area.